TechEdSat: TechEdSat-7

 TechEdSat-7 was a 2U CubeSat that was intended to test a High Packing Density Exo-Brake.
 It was launched on the first successful flight of Virgin Orbit's LauncherOne launch vehicle on 17 January 2021 as part of NASA's ELaNa program.
 It flew with a CubeSat Identity Tag (CUBIT), a Radio Frequency Identification (RFID) tag developed by DARPA and SRI International to assist in future identification of satellites.
 The satellite decayed from orbit on 4 May 2022.

 TechEdSat-8

-TechEdSat-8 (Technical and Educational Satellite-8) was CubeSat 6U.
+TechEdSat-8 was CubeSat 6U.
 It was built as a conjoined project between San Jose State University (SJSU) and the University of Idaho as a collaborative engineering project, with oversight from the NASA Ames Research Center.
 It was a technology demonstration mission to further develop and demonstrate the Exo-Brake system through, designed for continued operation in high temperature environments, the full recovery of a payload.
 It featured a semi-autonomous control system to target the entry face point, as well as capabilities to measure a unique ablation device on the forebody.
 This technology, known as a "Hot Exo-Brake" could enable more precisely-targeted atmospheric reentries.
 An ablation device was also flying on the spacecraft.